Community Solar Gardens create access to solar for the vast majority of energy users who cannot currently get solar, either because:

 Recommend a Host Site: If you know a potential location interested in serving as a host site of a community solar array, you can now collect site information and send a recommendation to CEF.
 Here’s how:

-- You can use our community solar handout to inform potential sites about the project idea
+- You can use our Community Solar Garden host invite to inform potential sites about the project idea

 - We will have case studies of similar projects around the country available soon